xinformatics/Graph-spa/README.md

 ### saved_models

-example of a best performing saved model
+example of a best-performing saved model

 ### data
-For dataset please contact https://github.com/ratschlab/HIRID-ICU-Benchmark and https://physionet.org/content/hirid/1.1.1/
+We do not have the authorization to share the HiRID ICU Benchmark dataset.
+Please contact https://github.com/ratschlab/HIRID-ICU-Benchmark and https://physionet.org/content/hirid/1.1.1/